Driving The Heritage Audio Tour

 Very scenic especially against the backdrop of brightly colored autumnal leaves.
 Outside was a garden of gorgeous dahlias which were still blooming.

-When we left that stop, we drove through town, stopping at the Court House.
-On the corner of Main and Lincoln in courthouse square is an octagonal concrete structure, no bigger than one of those old fashioned photo booths.
 In the early 1930s, John Dillinger and his gang had already raided and robbed their way through much of the surrounding area as they travelled along the Transcontinental Lincoln Highway.
 This tiny booth incorporated bullet-proof glass and ports for guns at the windows, ensuring a round-the-clock police presence in the area.
 How interesting!

 If you are visiting the area, we highly recommend that you take the driving tour of the Heritage Trail.